NickFielton/env-dyn-config/README.md

 }, specific);
 ```

-NB: as early as possible in your application, import / configure dyn-config.
+NB: as early as possible in your application, import / configure env-dyn-config.
 Once imported, the returned value of each exported fusion remains the same (since its cached).

 ## Customize